Guidelines for Faculty, TAs and Students

 FACULTY – before your first field trip:

-1. Animal Use Protocol (AUP) forms must be submitted one month prior to the start of your course.
+2. Vertebrate or Cephalopod AUP: If you are using vertebrates or cephalopods, you must complete and submit the Animal Use Protocol (AUP) forms by the deadline (see below) prior to the start of your course.
 No collecting or animal use may occur prior to the approval of this AUP.
 Course instructors are asked to sign off on their approved AUPs upon arrival at BMSC.
+AUP form and Pedagogical Merit Form, and submit to the Animal Care Coordinator.
+Allow 60 days for AUP review and approval.

 STUDENTS – before you start your research project:

-Refer to Standard Operating Procedures (SOP’s) for details of species husbandry.
+Refer to Standard Operating Procedures (SOP’s) for details of species husbandry and collection.

-BMSC is required by DFO to submit a report of all animals collected for research and teaching use, therefore all faculty and students must report their collections to BMSC.
+BMSC is required by the CCAC and DFO to submit reports of all animals used and collected in research and teaching.
+All researchers, students and other animal users must report their collections to BMSC via the BMSC Biodiversity Database.

-…or download this pdf, complete, and return to the Animal Care Coordinator
+Or Download this Word form, complete, and return to the Animal Care Coordinator